Skip to contents

 diffuse.regressors

-Indicates if the coefficients of the regression model are diffuse (T) or fixed unknown (F, default)
+Boolean.
+Indicates whether the coefficients of the regression model are treated as diffuse (TRUE) or as fixed unknown (FALSE, the default).

 nbcsts